 According to the Book of Exodus, on the 10th day of the first month (Nissan/April), a lamb was chosen who was free of defect and presented on this day to be examined.
 If He was found to be perfect, He would be offered on the 14th day of Nissan as the Passover Lamb.

 Exodus 12:3,6 Speak to all the congregation of Israel, saying: “On the tenth of this month every man shall take for himself a lamb, according to the house of his father, a lamb for a household.
 6 Now you shall keep it until the fourteenth day of the same month.
 Then the whole assembly of the congregation of Israel shall kill it at twilight.

-According to the New Testament, Jesus rode into Jerusalem on the 10th day of Nissan, known to us today as Palm Sunday.
+According to the New Testament, Jesus rode into Jerusalem on April 6, 32 A.D., known to us today as Palm Sunday.
 He was presented to Israel as their Lamb for inspection and no defect was found in Him.
-Four days later, on the 14th of Nissan, Jesus was offered as the Lamb who takes away the sins of the world, in fulfillment of the feast of Passover, on the precise day the Lamb should be offered.
+Four days later Jesus was offered as the Lamb who takes away the sins of the world, in fulfillment of the feast of Passover, on the precise day the Lamb should be offered.

 Note: Nissan is the Hebrew calendar month for our month of April

-As Jesus rides into Jerusalem on the 10th of Nissan, He is proclaimed: Hosanna to the Son of David, a title ascribed only to the coming of the Messiah.
+As Jesus rides into Jerusalem on April 6, He is proclaimed by the people by the words: Hosanna to the Son of David, a title ascribed only to the coming of the Messiah.

 Matthew 21:9 Then the multitudes who went before and those who followed cried out, saying: “Hosanna to the Son of David!
 ‘Blessed is He who comes in the name of the LORD!’
 Hosanna in the highest!”